thpgoncalves/stock-dashboard/README.md

 ---

+## 🚀 Your Personal Stock Dashboard – Fast, Easy, and Always Accessible! 📈

+Stay ahead of the market with **your own real-time stock dashboard**!
+Monitor any asset you choose, track live price updates, and visualize trends effortlessly – all from **any computer, anywhere**.

+With a sleek and interactive interface, this **plug-and-play dashboard** is designed for speed and convenience.
+No complex setups, no unnecessary steps – just **instant access to the financial insights that matter to you**.

+Whether you're keeping an eye on your portfolio or evaluating new opportunities, this tool is **fully customizable** to match your needs.
+Run it locally or deploy it to track your favorite stocks, BDRs, and ETFs with just a few clicks!

+---

+### 🔹 Features:
+- **Live price updates**
+- **Instant percentage change tracking**
+- **Dynamic charts for easy trend analysis**
+- **Fully customizable – monitor what matters to you**
+- **Lightweight & fast – access it from anywhere**

+Start **making smarter decisions with real-time data, all in one place.** 🚀

 ## Description

 Stock Dashboard is developed in Python using functional programming principles and a modular architecture, ensuring ease of maintenance and replication.
 The application integrates: